Customer Privacy Notice

 If you have parental responsibility for children under the age of 13, we may need to record information on our systems that relates to those children and potentially, to their Special Category Data.
 This might be necessary if you had a child with a long-term health problem or disability, for example.

 The arrangement of certain types of insurance may involve disclosure by you to us of information relating to historic or current criminal convictions or offences (together “Criminal Disclosures”).
 This is relevant to insurance related activities such as underwriting, claims and fraud management.

 We will use Special Category Data and any Criminal Disclosures in the same way as Your Personal Data generally, as set out in this Privacy Notice.
 Information on Special Category Data and Criminal Disclosures must be capable of being exchanged freely between insurance intermediaries such as our Firm, and insurance providers, to enable customers to secure the important insurance protection that their needs require.

 We will collect and record Your Personal Data from a variety of sources, but mainly directly from you.
 You will usually provide information during the course of our initial meetings or conversations with you to establish your circumstances and needs and preferences.
 You will provide information to us verbally and in writing, including email.

 We may also obtain some information from third parties, for example, credit checks, information from your employer, and searches of information in the public domain such as the voters roll.
 We may need to use technology solutions to assist in the collection of Your Personal Data, for example software that is able to verify your credit status.
-We will be likely to conduct an electronic ID check to comply with anti-money-laundering rules.
+We will need to conduct an electronic ID check to comply with anti-money-laundering rules.
+This will include a Politically Exposed Persons (PEP) and Sanctions check.
 On some occasions we may ask you to supply a Passport or Driving Licence number, as this can be required to complete an electronic ID check.

 What happens to Your Personal Data when it is disclosed to us?